Minoru/minoru-fediverse-crawler/index.md

 ## What exactly does the list contain?

-It's a JSON array of hostnames of all alive instances that are known to the crawler.
+It's a JSON array of hostnames of all alive nodes that are known to the crawler.

 "Alive" means any instance that responded with NodeInfo at least once within the last week.
 It doesn't imply that the instance federates with anyone, or has a web